Satkeev/learning-journal/loop-notes.md

-### JAVASCRIPT c04/ js/ do-while-loop.js

->var i = l; //Set counter
-var msg : ' '; //Message
- // Store 5 times table in a variable
-do {
-msg += i + ' x 5 = ' + (i * 5) + '<br I>' ;
-i++;
-} wh il e ( i < 1) ;
->II Note how this is already 1 and it still runs document .getEl ementByld(' answer').innerHTML = msg;

-lxS=S
+### USING WHILE LOOPS
+>Here is an example of awhil e loop.
+It writes out the 5 times table.
+Each time the loop is run, another calculation is written into the variable called msg.
+This loop will continue to run for as long as the condition in the parentheses is true.
+That condition is a counter indicating that, as long as the variable i remains less than 10, the statements in the subsequent code block should run.
+Inside the code block there are two statements:
-Breaking down the first statement in these examples:
+The first statement uses the
-1 2 3 4 5 6
-1. Take variable called msg 4.
-Write out the string x 5 =
-2. Add to the following to its value 5.
-The counter multiplied by 5
-3. The number in the counter 6.
-Add a line break
-The key difference between
-a whi 1 e loop and a do whi 1 e loop is that the statements in the code block come before the condition.
-This means that those statements are run once whether or not the condition is met.
-If you take a look at the
-condition, it is checking that the value of the variable called i is less than 1, but that variable has already been set to a value of 1.
-Therefore, in this example the result is that the 5 times table is written out once, even though the counter is not less than 1.
-Some people like to write while on a separate line from the closing curly brace before it.
+new content to the msg variable.
+Each time the loop runs, a new
+calculation and line break is
+added to the end of the message
+being stored in it.
+So+" works as
+a shorthand for writing:
+msg = msg + 'new msg'
+(See bottom of the next page for a breakdown of this statement.)
+The second statement
+increments the counter variable by one.
+(This is done inside the loop rather than with the condition.)
+When the loop has finished, the interpreter goes to the next line of code, which writes the msg variable to the page.

 ##USING FOR LOOPS